These are the most frequently asked questions on the protection of wind turbines:

 Q: What does a lightning protection concept for a wind turbine have to include?

 A: A lightning protection concept must define the individual lightning protection zones as per IEC 61400-24 and the necessary protection measures.
 The protection measures include the integral parts of the lightning protection system, namely external lightning protection, surge protection and the earth-termination system.
-We will be pleased to help you create complete protection concepts.

 Q: Which components have to be integrated in the equipotential bonding?